History of William Wilberforce: Champion of British Slavery Abolition

 West Indes

 It expanded the jurisdiction of the Slave Trade Act 1807.
-It made the purchase or ownership of slaves illegal within the British Empire with three exceptions: the Territories in the Possession of the East India Company, Sri Lanka, and Saint Helena (an island in the Atlantic.)
-The British West Indies would abolish slavery in 1849.
+It made the purchase or ownership of slaves illegal within the British Empire with three exceptions: the Territories in the Possession of the East India Company, Sri Lanka, and Saint Helena (an island in the Atlantic).
+Full emancipation in the British West Indies came in 1838, when the transitional apprenticeship system was abolished.
 All told, 800,000 slaves were freed, mainly in the Caribbean.

 Bill Petro, your friendly neighborhood historian